Fishing For Schools

 Fishing for Schools is a short angling course that has been purpose built to offer skills and confidence to young people.
 We work with teachers and schools to both motivate and enthuse young people to re-engage in their learning and learn new skills.

-The Countryside Alliance Foundation
+Charity information: The Countryside Alliance Foundation

 Each year 35,000 young people in the UK leave school without qualifications or skills.
 Providing young people with the most appropriate support so that they are given the best opportunity to achieve their potential is vital’